Where To Find the Best Midwest Sunflower Fields

 4. Supporting local ag!

 When you visit a sunflower field, like the ones on local farms, you're actually giving a big high-five to local farmers.
 Yep!
 Lots of these farms charge a little something for entry or sell sunflowers and other goodies like honey and fresh veggies right there.
 By getting in on the action, you're not just soaking up the sunflower vibes; you're also helping out the local economy and making sure these farms can keep doing their thing and giving others the chance to enjoy it too.
+Who knew a simple visit could be so good for the community?

 Image courtesy of Golden Cardinal Media.

 • Thistleberry Farm in South Bend - Offers a sunflower festival each fall with various activities, including sunflower picking and a corn maze.
+(Not open for the 2025 season, but check back next year!)

 • Conner Prairie in Fishers - An interactive history park that includes a beautiful expanse of sunflowers among its attractions, offering educational and photo opportunities.